Welcome to my website—or, welcome back, if you’ve passed this way before.

 O, Happy Solitude

 “O, Happy Solitude” imagines the reclusive final years of playwright Maurine Dallas Watkins, who became famous in the 1920s for her play “Chicago.”.
-But by the 1950s, she had withdrawn from public entirely.
+But by the 1950s, she had withdrawn from public life entirely.
 When she appeared at all, she kept her face completely obscured under thick veiling.

 In August 2022, “O, Happy Solitude” was presented as an hour-long staged reading directed by dramaturge Bob White at the Meighen Forum in Stratford, in conjunction with the Festival Theatre’s production of Bob Fosse’s musical based on “Chicago.”
 (For which adaptation, Watkins strenuously refused to grant permission in her lifetime.)